adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

       StageName: 'api-demo'
 ```

-The most important part of this resource is not visible because all bindings between this resource and Lambdas are difined on the their side.
+This definition can be so simple because all bindings between this resource and Lambdas are difined on the their side.